tessell-cloud/terraform-provider-tessell/docs/data-sources/db_snapshot.md

 - `cloud_availability` (List of Object) The cloud and region information where this snapshot has been made available at (see [below for nested schema](#nestedatt--cloud_availability))
 - `databases` (List of Object) The databases that are captured as part of this snapshot (see [below for nested schema](#nestedatt--databases))
 - `description` (String) Description of the snapshot
+- `incremental` (Boolean) Specifies if Database Backup's is incremental
 - `manual` (Boolean) Specifies whether this snapshot is captured as per manual user request or per automated schedule
 - `name` (String) Name of the snapshot
 - `shared_with` (List of Object) Tessell Entity ACL Sharing Summary Info (see [below for nested schema](#nestedatt--shared_with))